Chair, Latin language and literature

 This course fulfills the area requirement in the humanities and arts (HU).

-On the underside of Rome.
-An introduction to ancient Roman culture, with special focus on the lives that were lived by common citizens, non-elites, foreigners, freedmen and slaves.
+An exploration of ancient Roman culture, with special focus on the lives that were lived by common citizens, non-elites, foreigners, freedmen and slaves.
 The city of Rome is best remembered for its grandeur, its dizzying architecture, games, armies and baths, and for the lofty pageantry of the emperors’ power.

 But it is also remembered as a place of unthinkable cruelty and injustice, where men were made to kill each other for entertainment, where slaves screamed themselves to death on crosses, and where enemies of the state were lit as lamps to provide light for the emperor’s feast.
 This course will show how these contradictions were produced and maintained in ancient Rome, and how they were thought to make sense.